Tantumonium/dark-theme-for-upmind/README.md

 **Option 2: HTML Import**

-1. Include the following line in the `Upmind > Settings > Client area templates > Footer > Template` section of the Upmind Admin interface: `<link rel="stylesheet" href="https://nurbid.com/nurbid-dark-theme-for-upmind.css">`
+1. Include the following line in the `Upmind > Settings > Client area templates > Footer > Template` section of the Upmind Admin interface: `<link rel="stylesheet" href="https://nurbid.com/nurbid-dark-theme-for-upmind.min.css">`
-2. Ensure the `dark-theme-master.css` file is accessible at the specified URL
+2. Ensure the `dark-theme-master.min.css` file is accessible at the specified URL

 ## Usage